GoogleChrome/web.dev/src/site/content/en/blog/logical-property-shorthands/index.md

 ## What's next
 More of CSS will offer logical properties, it's not done yet!
-There's one big missing set of shorthands though, and a resolution is still pending in this [Github issue](https://github.com/w3c/csswg-drafts/issues/1282).
+There's one big missing set of shorthands though, and a resolution is still pending in this [GitHub issue](https://github.com/w3c/csswg-drafts/issues/1282).
 There is a temporary solution [in a draft](https://drafts.csswg.org/css-logical/#logical-shorthand-keyword).
 What if you want to style all logical sides of a box with a shorthand?